mragan2/science-codeevolve/README.md

 **[github.com/inter-co/science-codeevolve-experiments](https://github.com/inter-co/science-codeevolve-experiments)**

-This companion repository contains all code necessary to reproduce the results from our [technical report](https://arxiv.org/abs/2510.14150), including:
+This companion repository contains all code necessary to reproduce the results from our [paper](https://arxiv.org/abs/2510.14150), including:

 - All benchmark problem implementations
 - Experimental configurations for each problem